South Carolina Psychology License Defense Lawyers

 - Failure to maintain proper records

 The South Carolina Board of Psychology can issue disciplinary actions after a thorough investigation based on a complaint.
 A complaint may be filed by a patient, fellow employee, or other psychology professional.
 Just because a complaint is filed does not mean you are guilty.
-If you feel a complaint may be filed against you, contact a professional license defense attorney quickly to address the situation.
+If you feel a complaint may be filed against you, contact one of our Psychology License Defense attorneys quickly to address the situation.

 South Carolina Department of LLR Complaints